-Pick a term that is bandied about the most but understood the least and chances are it will be ROI, return on investment.
+Pick a term that is bandied about the most but understood the least in business (especially marketing) and chances are it will be ROI, return on investment.
 Many marketers are asked by senior stakeholders what their ROI is, how to calculate marketing ROI, or whether their ROI is trending in the right direction.

 Before we go any farther, let’s define marketing ROI clearly.